 - Hormonal causes, which may include a drop in estrogen or a drop in testosterone;

-- Psychological/emotional causes, which may include stress, anxiety, relationship problems, depression, or religious or cultural beliefs about sex.
+- And psychological or emotional causes, which may include stress, anxiety, relationship problems, depression, or religious or cultural beliefs about sex.

-And for many women, their issue may have multiple factors at work.
-That can make treatment more challenging, but again, Tompkins said, treatment for female sexual dysfunction is available and worth trying.
+For many women, the problem may result from more than one cause.
+That can make treatment more challenging, but again, treatment for female sexual dysfunction is available and worth trying.

-Possible treatment options for female sexual dysfunction can include counseling or cognitive behavioral therapy; lifestyle changes such as weight loss or smoking cessation; prescription estrogen treatment; vaginal moisturizers and lubricants; short-term testosterone therapy; and a prescription device called Eros that increase blood flow to the genitals.
-There’s also a drug called Addyi that is specifically approved by the U.S. Food and Drug Administration for low sexual desire in women.
-And in some cases, treatment may be as simple as switching from a medication with sexual side effects to one that won’t put a damper on your sexual desire or response.
+Possible treatment options for female sexual dysfunction can include counseling or cognitive behavioral therapy; lifestyle changes such as weight loss or smoking cessation; prescription estrogen treatment; vaginal moisturizers and lubricants; short-term testosterone therapy; and a prescription device called Eros that increases blood flow to the genitals.
+There’s also a medication called Addyi that is specifically approved by the U.S. Food and Drug Administration for low sexual desire in women.
+In some cases, treatment may be as simple as switching from a medication with sexual side effects to one that won’t put a damper on your sexual desire or response.